 All undergraduate and graduate nursing students have liability insurance under IU's malpractice contract.
-This policy covers students only while caring for patient/clients in the student role.
+This policy covers students only while caring for patients/clients in the student role.
 This insurance does not cover students who are working for pay or in any other capacity outside program-sanctioned learning experiences.

-Limited Criminal Background Checks
+Criminal Background Checks

-All applicants are required to submit a current limited criminal background check with application to the School of Nursing.
-Students may be asked to furnish an up-to-date criminal background history at any time during their program.
+All applicants are required to submit a current criminal background check with application to the School of Nursing.
+Students may be asked to furnish up-to-date criminal background histories at any time during their program.